Another Patient Comes Forward After Plastic Surgery Nightmare

 We asked Dr. Lehfeldt for an interview about Carter's allegations and the accusation by the Medical Board director, but he did not respond to our emails or telephone message.

-The Medical Board does not comment on ongoing investigations, but its own published reports indicate only about 10 percent of complaints are investigated, and those investigations take on average 3 years.
+The Medical Board does not comment on ongoing investigations, but its own published reports indicate only about 10 percent of complaints are investigated, and those investigations take on average three years.

 Carter says the experience was so traumatic, she feared for her life.
 She says she is a different person today.
-What was supposed to be a 5 week recovery stretched to 7 months, and persistent pain prevents her from returning to work in the operating room.
-She says the trauma of what she endured from 3 additional surgeries and her now-chronic pain has changed her forever.
+What was supposed to be a five-week recovery stretched to seven months, and persistent pain prevents her from returning to work in the operating room.
+She says the trauma of what she endured from three additional surgeries and her now-chronic pain has changed her forever.

 "My mama is one of the strongest people I've ever met, and this broke her," said Stewart.